MBB Stock Photos 2018-04-05 (703 of 860).JPG

 Massage Cupping

 The use of silicone cups to gently add a new dimension to your massage therapy session.
-While most modalities press into the body, cupping adds lifts to help separate and loosen muscle and fascia.
+While most modalities press into the body, cupping adds lift to help separate and loosen muscle and fascia.
 This can be integrated into any session.

 Session times and rates for feeling better…